 Homemade Meatballs are perfect to make ahead and freeze for busy nights.
 They are so versatile with the type of meats and different flavors you can use.
 Learn how to make and freeze meatballs and thaw them when you need it.

 Why Freeze Meatballs

 Having something quick and easy to make for dinner is a must for most people.
 Whether you have a demanding job, demanding family, or both, everyone needs to eat and we can’t live on take-out all the time.
 That’s why having easy freezer meals is so helpful.

 One of the top questions I always get about recipes is whether they can be prepared ahead of time and/or frozen.
 That is why I always include freezing instructions when appropriate.
 Meatballs are one of those recipes that is just PERFECT for freezing!
 And when you’re ready, you can make some quick grape jelly meatballs as an appetizer or Italian meatballs dinner in a flash.

 It is actually my FAVORITE food to freeze because they can be used in such wide variety of meals.
 You can use chicken, turkey, beef and pork, lamb, or veal as your meat of choice.
 There is a variety of flavors you can add as well, from different herbs and seasoning, to cheeses and veggies.

 Meatballs can be frozen with or without sauce too.
-I prefer to freeze them without sauce because that will give me much more flexibility to make sauce that I will be in the mood for later.
+I prefer to freeze them without sauce because that will give me much more flexibility to make a sauce that I will be in the mood for later.

-Step 4.
-Cover a large cutting board with parchment paper and lay cooked meatballs out on the paper to cool to room temperature.
+4: Cover a large cutting board with parchment paper and lay cooked meatballs out on the paper to cool to room temperature.